 near the town of Mentone, in DeSoto State Park, you find the

-104 feet into the west fork of Little River, these pristine
+Dropping 104 feet into the west fork of Little River, these

-headwaters meander a few miles downstream to find their way
+pristine headwaters meander a few miles downstream to find

 Just above the falls stands a twenty-foot high dam, built in the 1920's by a brilliant, self-educated electrical engineer, Arthur Abernathy Miller.
 It was created to help supply power for his hydroelectric generator which was constructed below the falls.
 Today, if you cross the dam and take the trail down to the site, you find remnants of the concrete base where power was generated to supply the Alabama towns of Fort Payne, Mentone, Valley Head, Collinsville and Menlo, Georgia.
 Miller and a partner also bought 300 acres surrounding the falls to divide into building lots with plans for a community.
 Included in the plans was a park at an old fortress below the falls.
 The great depression, no doubt, played a big part in the demise of the project.